 Read also @Malayali Pre and Post Wedding Rituals

-What sets the Assamese weddings separate from the Bengali wedding is their wedding rituals.
+What sets the Assamese weddings separate from the Bengali wedding is their Wedding rituals Northeast India.
 The Assamese weddings have several pre-wedding rituals but what makes it unique is that the wedding reception is held just after the completion of the pre-wedding rituals.
 Unlike other Indian weddings where the reception is hosted post the wedding, the Assamese wedding have it before the wedding.

 Another quirky ritual of Assamese wedding is that the groom’s side of the family has to pay a heavy price to be accepted into the bride’s family.
 Seems like the Assamese people value their girls more than their boys, right!